 Explore diverse flora and fauna in the lush forests of rhododendrons and oaks

-Hear the sweet melodies of different birds and walk in the path led by millions of butterflies
+Hear the sweet melodies of different birds and walk on the path led by millions of butterflies

 Best Time for the Annapurna Base Camp Trek

-Autumn (September- November) and Spring (March- May) marks the peak season for trekking in the Annapurna region.
-Best time to Annapurna Base Camp trek in these seasons offer you the best of the memories and the pleasurable time.
-These seasons offer the most moderate temperature along with stable weather conditions.
+Autumn (September- November) and Spring (March- May) mark the peak season for trekking in the Annapurna region.
+Best time to Annapurna Base Camp trek in these seasons offers you the best of the memories and the pleasurable time.
+These seasons offer the most moderate temperatures along with stable weather conditions.

-So, you can do carefree trekking during these seasons without worrying about the rain, or snow or the slippery trails.
-Plus, the humidity is low in these seasons which means you will catch the sharpest and serene views of the surrounding landscapes and the mountainscapes.
+So, you can do carefree trekking during these seasons without worrying about the rain, snow, or slippery trails.
+Plus, the humidity is low in these seasons which means you will catch the sharpest and most serene views of the surrounding landscapes and the mountainscapes.

 Whereas if you plan to trek in winter you may feel colder in the high altitude and the snowy trail may turn out to be slippery and difficult for you.
-While if you trek during the monsoon season then you may find the trails slippery with rain and mud.
+If you trek during the monsoon season then you may find the trails slippery with rain and mud.
 And, sometimes the dense fog may obstruct the visibility and you may get drenched in the rain.
-These are among the difficult months to trek in the trails of the Annapurna Base Camp.
-But if you pack List well, walk properly, and come physically and mentally prepared then walking to the ABC is no problem.
+These are among the difficult months to trek on the trails of the Annapurna Base Camp.
+But if you Annapurna base Camp trek pack List well, walk properly, and come physically and mentally prepared then walking to the ABC is no problem.